jyanagi/horizon_net_and_sec_iac/README.md

 - NSX-T 3.x
   - BGP is supported/configured on physical underlay
   - NSX-T Unified Appliance is deployed
-  - Host Transport Nodes are configured
+  - NSX Host Transport Nodes are configured
-  - Two (2) edge transport nodes are deployed
+  - Two (2) NSX edge transport nodes are deployed
     - Both edge nodes are Attached to an Edge Cluster
+    - No Tier0 gateways are associated with this Edge Cluster

 # Instructions